ncase/anxiety/scenes/act2.md

 `bb({body:"normal", eyes:"sad"})`

 b: Contribute to humanity?
-All great works fade away the way of Ozymandias.
+All great works decay the way of Ozymandias.
 Love?
-Death will always do that part.
+Death will always do it part.

 `bb({eyes:"sad_r"})`